bkatnich/iOS-SKFoundation/README.md

-# iOS-SKFoundation
+# SKFoundation
-SKFoundation is the foundation framework in SandKatt Solutions Inc.'s iOS application platform.
+The central foundation library of the SandKatt iOS pluggable platform